volpatto/numericlab/README.md

       - FDM for Parabolic (transient) problem.

 Finally, but important: __maybe this repo is just another project I created which will be not continued__.
 Maybe not.

+## Usage

+If you, by chance, find any usage in any available code, feel free to use.
+But I do not guarantee nothing.

+To run anything from this repo, a proper conda environment is needed (although you can install and build the dependencies by yourself as well).
+To reproduce the same environment I use, just create an environment from the file `cpp-stack-env.yml`.

 ## About me